xarbit/cosmic-monitor-control-applet/README.md

 If you see permission errors in the logs, ensure the udev rules are properly installed.

-### F1/F2 Brightness Key Synchronization
+### Keyboard Brightness Key Synchronization

-The brightness sync daemon automatically syncs COSMIC brightness keys (F1/F2) to external monitors.
+The brightness sync daemon automatically syncs COSMIC keyboard brightness keys to external monitors.
 Features:
 - Works with both DDC/CI and Apple HID displays
 - Per-monitor toggle to enable/disable sync (right-click on monitor icon in settings)
 - Syncs on startup and when brightness keys are pressed